makorowy/tensorflow-hotornot/README.md

 For classifing photos the app is using retrained [MobileNet](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md) model.
 The model can be found inside the `assets` folder together with the labels file.

 Before classification the photo needs to be prepared to fit the input of the classifier which is 224x224 pixels.
-Becouse of that the photo is resized and cropped - this is happening inside the `ImageUtils`.
+Because of that the photo is resized and cropped which is happening inside the `ImageUtils`.

-The prepared photo is passed to the `ImageClassifier`.
+Prepared photo is passed to the `ImageClassifier`.
 The class responsibilities are as follows:
 1. Nomalizing pixels of the photo - `preprocessImageToNormalizedFloats()` method.
 2. Classifying - `classifyImageToOutputs()` method.
 3. Getting the results - `getResults()` method.

+For the classification process the instance of the `TensorFlowInferenceInterface` is used.
+The classification looks as follows:
+1. Feed the data to the classifier:
+`tensorFlowInference.feed(inputName, imageNormalizedPixels, 1L, imageSize, imageSize, COLOR_CHANNELS.toLong())`
+2. Run the classifier:
+`tensorFlowInference.run(arrayOf(outputName), ENABLE_LOG_STATS)`
+3. Get the results from the output:
+`tensorFlowInference.fetch(outputName, results)`

 <br/>